 - Water bottle

 WARNING: When being picked up, check with the guide to ensure your name is on their list.
 Many local companies go to hostels and try to persuade you to go on their tour

 CHANGES: Any changes to the tour date need to be done before 6:00 pm the day before the tour begins.

-NO SHOWS & CANCELLATIONS: If you cancel the day prior to the tour before 6:00 pm (Lima time), a 10% administration fee (+ the card fee) will apply.
+NO SHOWS & CANCELLATIONS: If you cancel the day prior to the tour before 6:00 pm (Lima time) or earlier, a 10% administration fee (+ the card fee) will apply.
 After this time, there is a 100% no-show or cancellation fee.

 I cannot find my accommodation listed in the operator pick up locations when making my booking.
 What should I select?